opencv/opencv/modules/gpu/doc/initalization_and_information.rst

 ----------------------------------------
 .. cpp:function:: void gpu::MultiGpuManager::gpuOff()

-    Finishes the piece of work on the current GPU.
+    Finishes a piece of work on the current GPU.